pensjonatus/flash-fiction/blog/another-cocktail.md

 ---
-title: 'Another Cocktail'
+title: Another Cocktail
 date: '2017-05-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 "Another one, please," and the waitress shuffled away to get me another